Dolce & Gabbana: 1990s

-In 1990, Dolce & Gabbana launched their first men's collection.
-That year, they also moved the design house into its first official offices and began to design gowns and other more expensive pieces in addition to their original clothing.
-Their 1990 Spring/Summer women's collection referenced the mythological painting of Raphael, and the duo began to build a reputation for crystal-encrusted clothing.
-The 1991 Fall/Winter women's collection was also adorned by trinkets, including filigree medals and embellished corsets.
-The 1992 Fall/Winter women's collection was then inspired by the silver screen of the 1950s, though the collection still included crystal embellished body suits.

 In 1990, the company opened its first women's boutique in Via Sant'Andrea, Milan.
 Michael Gross wrote of their third collection in a 1992 interview, "They were a secret known only to a handful of Italian fashion editors.
 Their few models changed behind a rickety screen.
 They called their collection of T-shirt-cotton and elastic-silk pieces, Transformation."
 The clothing in this collection came with instructions on the seven different ways a piece could be worn in an outfit, as the wearer could use Velcro and snaps to alter the clothing's form.

 In April 1990, they held their first fashion show in New York, started exporting their products to the United States, and founded their own showroom.
 That same year, Dolce&Gabbana presented the first Men's FW 1990/1991 collection.
 The collection consisted of linear-cut garments in dark, solid colors such as black, gray and burgundy.
-The common thread of the collection is the high-waisted trousers, combined with shirts, wool sweaters and blazers.
-In 1990 as well, the brand moved the design house into its first official offices.
+The common thread of the collection was the high-waisted trousers, combined with shirts, wool sweaters and blazers.
+The brand also moved the design house into its first official offices.
 The company also began to design gowns and other more expensive pieces in addition to their original clothing.

-The designers’ 1990 Spring/Summer women's collection was presented at the Gli Anni '60 fashion show and referenced the mythological painting of Raphael, while the duo began to build a reputation for crystal-encrusted clothing.
+The designers' 1990 Spring/Summer women's collection was presented at the Gli Anni '60 fashion show and referenced the mythological painting of Raphael, while the duo began to build a reputation for crystal-encrusted clothing.
 The 1991 Fall/Winter women's collection was also adorned by trinkets, including filigree medals and embellished corsets.
 The 1992 Fall/Winter women's collection was then inspired by the silver screen of the 1950s, though the collection still included crystal embellished body suits.